HaroldHS/SmallScaleOS/README.md

 make clean
 ```

-> Note: After building the ISO file, 2 other ways to run it are using virtual machine software or burn it to an external device (USB/CD) then run it via BIOS.
+> Note: After building the ISO file, 2 other ways to run it are using virtual machine software or burn it to an external device (USB/CD) then run it via BIOS/UEFI.

 ### Debug with QEMU
 Open a terminal, run the below script (running QEMU server and pause the operating system)